oat-sa/taohub-articles/forge/Raspberry.md

 5. Connect to your raspberry PI
 -------------------------------

-ssh pi@THEFOUNDIP<br/>
+ssh pi@THEFOUNDIP\
 using the default password raspberry

 6. Give your Raspberry a fixed IP
 ---------------------------------

-You may follow this guide : https://www.modmypi.com/blog/tutorial-how-to-give-your-raspberry-pi-a-static-ip-address<br/>
+You may follow this guide : https://www.modmypi.com/blog/tutorial-how-to-give-your-raspberry-pi-a-static-ip-address\
 This step may become mandatory especially if you don’t use vhost.
 As tao memorizes the root url at installation time, if you use the IP for installing tao (step 8) and that afterwards its ip change, test takers won’t be able to connect.
 We recommend either to use a vhost configuration or to use a fixed IP.

 7. Change pi password